Based in Morris County, serving northern, NJ

 *DELEGATES: NJ REPUBLICAN STATE COMMITTEE

-Deadline for filing with Municipal Clerk = April 9
+Deadline for filing with Municipal Clerks

-1) Fill in top of petition form (PO Address means City, State, Zip).
+1) Fill in top of petition form ("PO Address" means City, State, Zip).

 2) Put your SIGNATURE and written name on Line 1, then your address - so the Notary can recognize YOU as the petitioner.